davidstutz/graph-based-image-segmentation/README.md

 [![Build Status](https://travis-ci.org/davidstutz/graph-based-image-segmentation.svg?branch=master)](https://travis-ci.org/davidstutz/graph-based-image-segmentation)

+**Update:** This implementation is also part of [davidstutz/superpixel-benchmark](https://github.com/davidstutz/superpixel-benchmark).

 This repository contains an implementation of the graph-based image segmentation algorithms described in [1] focussing on generating oversegmentations, also referred to as superpixels.

     [1] P. F. Felzenswalb and D. P. Huttenlocher.